themeland/sapp-react-documentation/README.md

 ## routes
-In `routers` folder we used routs js. where we linked all the route for our all theme.
+In `routers` folder we used `routs.js`.
+Where we linked all the route for our all theme.
 For routing we used react-router-dom.

 Routes: `routers/routs.js`